carolinamattsson/carolinamattsson.github.io/pages/teaching.md

 ---
 # Teaching

+### LISS238 | Social Network Analysis | London Interdisciplinary Social Science Doctoral Training Partnership

+This short, intensive course teaches the core concepts of social network analysis.
+Teaching includes lectures and hands-on tutorials in Gephi.

 ### DS2001 | Programming with Data | Social Science Practicum
 This undergraduate course teaches hands-on programming skills using applied examples drawn from the social sciences.
 Students also read and discuss how data science is impacting society, developing an intuition for computational social science.
-Enrollment targets students with little or no programming experience.
+Enrolment targets students with little or no programming experience.
 The majority of those enrolled are economics majors.

 Meetings: Wednesdays, 9:50am - 11:30am, West Village H 212
 Office Hours: Tuesdays, 9:30am – 11:30am, West Village H 164